 Soon the wailing moved on and eventually faded in the distance.

 The following morning I woke to a noise right next to my ear.
-I lifed my head from off my pillow and there on the other side of the screen was a large bull peacefully eating the grass next to Lil’ Beaut.
+I lifted my head from my pillow and there on the other side of the screen was a large bull peacefully eating the grass next to Lil’ Beaut.

 We spent the day wandering through Mary Kathleen looking at the sites where the town center used to be.
-We read all the information signs telling us of what once was.
-Behind the town the uranium pit is filled with a bright blue water and can be viewed from the walking trails.
+We read all the information signs telling us what once was.
+Behind the town, the uranium pit is filled with bright blue water and can be viewed from the walking trails.

-We also learned that seepage of radioactive water from the toe of the dam and the surface are at a much higher rate than initially predicted.
+We also learned that seepage of radioactive water from the toe of the dam and the surface is at a much higher rate than initially predicted.